dogweather/forkful/content/en/elm/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-Debugging in Elm involves identifying and removing errors from your code.
-Programmers do it to ensure their applications work correctly and to improve code quality.
-Elm's strong type system catches many issues at compile-time, but runtime debugging tools are essential for ironing out logic errors and unexpected behaviors.

 ## How to:
 Elm doesn't have a built-in debugger in the traditional sense that, say, JavaScript does with browser dev tools.
 However, the Elm community has built tools to fill this gap.
 Here's how you can use `elm-debug-transformer` to debug your Elm app: